 A process is made efficient by constant monitoring and optimization.
 You need to be able to measure the KPIs in order to keep a close eye on the performance of a process.
 Processes don’t need active scrutinizing, but they need a thorough analysis at regular intervals.

-The BPM tool has reporting and analytics capabilities that give detailed insights on each process you build in the tool.
-The tool gives immediate notifications when items are close to SLA breaches.
+A BPM tool has reporting and analytics capabilities that give detailed insights into each process you build in the tool.
+It provides immediate notifications when items are close to SLA breaches.

 The most crucial step is to take action and modify the process based on the generated reports instead of letting them sit in the corner.